ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Watchlist couldn't be found",
+      "message": "Class couldn't be found",
       "statusCode": 404
     }
     ```

-## Add a Stock to a Watchlist specified by symbol
+## Add a Deck to a Class specified by its id

-Add a stock to a watchlist specified by symbol.
+Add a deck to a class specified by its Id.

 - Require Authentication: true
 - Request

   - Method: POST
-  - URL: /api/watchlist/:watchlistId/stocks
+  - URL: /api/classes/:classId/decks
   - Headers:
     - Content-Type: application/json
   - Body: none